MFG Lite - System DB and Login Implementation

 Special Rules

-• These modules should NOT depend on linkclientmodule mapping.
-If a module is disabled, its reports should also be hidden.
+• If a module is disabled, all menus, transactions and reports belonging to that module should also be hidden.

 Example